2024-2025 Edition

 POLS BC3410 COLLOQUIUM ON HUMAN RIGHTS IN A DIVERSE WORLD.
 4.00 points.

-Prerequisites: Not open to students who have taken or are currently taking POLS UN3002.
-Prerequisites: POLS V1013 or HRTS UN3001 or the equivalent.
+Prerequisites: POLS V1013 or W3001 or the equivalent.
 Admission by application through the Barnard department only.
 Enrollment limited to 16 students.
+Barnard syllabus.

 Examination of human rights within the context of international migration.
 The course covers topics such as citizenship, state sovereignty, border control, asylum-seekers, refugees, and undocumented immigrants.
 (Cross-listed by the Human Rights Program.)